-The Cane River region of Louisiana is home to a unique culture; the Creoles.
-The nearly 300-year relationship between the Cane River Creoles and their homeland was shaped by the river.
+The Cane River region of Louisiana is home to a unique culture — the Creoles.
+The river shaped the nearly 300-year relationship between the Cane River Creoles and their homeland.
 This relationship was tested by flood, drought, war, and numerous other obstacles.
-Luckily, their resilience and resourcefulness have allowed the Creole culture to endure and thrive.
+Their resilience and resourcefulness have allowed the Creole culture to endure and thrive.

 Natchitoches Historic District – National Historic Landmark

 In 1690, French explorer Henri de Tonti arrived in the Indian village of Natchitoches.
 In 1714, three years before New Orleans was founded, another Frenchman, Louis Juchereau de St. Denis, ordered the first substantial dwellings to be built in Natchitoches.
-This established the first permanent settlement in what became the vast Louisiana Purchase Territory.
+This established the first permanent settlement in whe vast Louisiana Purchase Territory.

-As the settlement grew, active trade began with the Spanish.
+As the settlement grew, active trade with the Spanish began.
 When Natchitoches became an outpost for the Spanish government in 1764, there was little concern for the colony’s French Creoles.
 They had been trading with the Spanish since the founding of the city.
 This became part of the United States in 1803, and by this time, Creole planters were building more pretentious structures using traditional “bousillage” construction (a building technique that used wood frame, e.g., upright and angular posts, infilled with Spanish moss and mud).
-The city of Natchitoches continued as an important trading and navigation center on the Red River.
-In 1825 the Red River began changing course and continued to do so until 1849 when the old river channel was abandoned and Cane River Lake was formed.
+The city of Natchitoches continued to be an important trading and navigation center on the Red River.
+In 1825, the Red River began changing course and continued to do so until 1849, when the old river channel was abandoned and Cane River Lake was formed.
 Steamboat traffic to the city was possible only during periods of high water.

 The plan for the city was developed from property lines radiating from the river.
-In the late 1700s, these property lines became streets and later were intersected by other streets forming rectangular blocks.
+In the late 1700s, these property lines became streets and were later intersected by other streets, forming rectangular blocks.
 The area retains the atmosphere of a rural town with well-kept lawns and homes.
-Pride of ownership in this area is evident, and in recent years restoration work has been undertaken by private individuals.
+Pride of ownership in this area is evident, and in recent years, private individuals have undertaken restoration work.
 The business and residential areas are clearly defined due to early zoning restrictions.
-Front Street, which stretches the length of the business district, is brick paved and overlooks Cane River Lake.
+Front Street, which stretches the length of the business district, is brick-paved and overlooks Cane River Lake.
 The bank is terraced down to the river and landscaped with crepe myrtles and oaks.
 Most of the opposite bank, also landscaped, belongs to the city.
-The area in the old town section is low density.
+The area in the old town section is low-density.
 Old trees dot the landscape in the business district.
 Buildings that have gone up in recent years have been designed to be compatible with the surroundings.
 Only those streets that run east and west are straight.
 Other streets are narrow and crooked, giving the appearance of quaintness since most of the dwellings were built at angles to the street.
 The historic district has a mixture of architecture from the 18th, 19th, and early 20th centuries.
-About 60 buildings and places of interest or historical note are located within the district.
+About 60 buildings and places of interest or historical note are in the district.

 Kate Chopin House – National Historic Landmark